dombat/Riddled-With-Bugs-Core-GH-Version/README.md

 # Riddled With Bugs Core
-This is soem c# code I use to demo;
+This is some c# code I use to demo;
 * SAST/Rosalyn analysers
 * GitHub Advanced Security